 Slow domestic vaccination campaign

 The biggest barrier to tourism in Taiwan is the slow vaccination campaign.
-With almost no natural immunity and less than a quarter of its population fully vaccinated as of August 2021, Taiwan remains uniquely vulnerable to new waves of infection, as we saw when the Alpha variant slipped through the country’s closed borders earlier in the year.
-I don’t expect to see foreign tourists in Taiwan again until at least 60% of the country is fully vaccinated, which seems unlikely to happen before early 2022.
+With almost no natural immunity and just over half of its population fully vaccinated as of March 2022, Taiwan remains uniquely vulnerable to new waves of infection, as we saw when the Alpha variant slipped through the country’s closed borders early in 2021.
+I don’t expect to see foreign tourists in Taiwan again until at least 75% of the country is fully vaccinated and boosted, which seems unlikely to happen before late 2022.

 Unrealistic public expectations